roots/docs/trellis/security.md

 ---
 ## Locking down root

 The `sshd` role heightens your server's security by providing better SSH defaults.
 SSH password authentication will be disabled.
 We encourage you to disable SSH `root` login as well.
 You may adjust these two particular options in `group_vars/all/security.yml`.
+See the [`sshd` role `README.md`](https://github.com/roots/trellis/tree/master/roles/sshd) for more configuration options.

 ## Admin user